island-lang/island-lang.github.io/README.md

 * Adapt common imperative constructs like loops, objects and generators, while maintaining strict adherence to full immutability.
 * Maintain a strict separation between pure and side-effect scopes (e.g. `function` vs `action`).
 * Maintain a look-and-feel roughly resembling popular imperative languages (e.g Python, Swift, C#, TypeScript).
 * Aim for maximum simplicity and readability (good syntax does make a difference!).
-Aim for low-ambiguity syntax that reads like plain English (but don't overdo it for its own sake).
+Aim for low-ambiguity, consistent syntax that reads like plain English (but don't overdo it for its own sake).
 * Clean syntax: avoid unnecessary punctuation like `;`, `:`, `{`, `}`, `(`, `)` and cryptic-looking symbols like `$`, `*`, `#`, `^` etc..
 * Expressive, rather than minimalist, syntax.
 No special emphasis on cutting down on special keywords (use context-sensitive awareness to allow identifier names to be used even if they conflict with a keyword that's reserved elsewhere).
 * Types should be inferred whenever possible.
 * Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and assertion types, compile-time contracts).
-* Allow for easy concurrency (lightweight threads, deterministic dataflows, asynchronous generators).
+* Allow for easy and effective concurrency (lightweight threads, deterministic dataflows, asynchronous generators).

 ## Main innovations

 * **[Stateless loops](#loops)** (or alternatively **structured loops**) represent a novel approach to iterative control flow that attempts to synthesize the best of both the imperative and functional idioms.
 * **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness the language by abstracting over the notion of the "prior" output of a generator.
+* **[Partially constructed objects](#fixed-fields-and-partially-constructed-objects)** enable the instantiation of classes with one or more missing fields, such that some of its functionality becomes inaccessible.
+The language models this "partial" instantiation through special types that explicitly specify which of its fields are known and which are not.
 * **[Relation classes](#logic-programming)** encapsulate logic-programming style relations within immutable container objects.
 Relation classes are defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
-* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that generalize over the basic pattern matching expression syntax, as well as traditional regular expressions, by enabling the recognition and capture of arbitrary patterns within any type of input stream.
+* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that generalize and abstract over the basic pattern matching expression syntax, as well as traditional regular expressions, by enabling the recognition and capture of arbitrary patterns within any type of input stream.

 ## Implementation state